jiyaashar/Clinical-Trial-Enrolment-Prediction/README.md

 | 4 | Actual enrollment reported and > 0 | 55,446 |
 | 5 | Random sample for development | 10,000 |

-We filter to completed Phase 2/3 interventional trials because these are the large-scale trials where enrollment failure actually costs millions.
+We filter to completed Phase 2/3 interventional trials because these are the large scale trials where enrollment failure actually costs millions.
 Phase 1 trials are tiny safety studies (10-30 people) where enrollment is rarely a problem.

 ---